 The Simply Blue Group are progressing an innovative Wave Energy Conversion (WEC) demonstrator project called Saoirse that is also located off the west coast of Co.
 Clare, 4km from the shore and will have a capacity of 5MW.
 This project aims to be one of the first of its kind in the world and will show that WEC is viable off Ireland west coast and be a step towards co-location of FOW and WEC devices.
 For more information, please visit the project website here.

 Simply Blue Group has a strong ethos of stakeholder engagement and initial discussions have identified several challenges for the offshore wind industry in Ireland including the intrusive visual impacts that may be experienced from nearshore sites.
 Listening to our stakeholders, Simply Blue Group made the decision to focus on projects further from shore to minimise the visual impact.
 For sites far from shore, floating wind technology is required due to the water depths encountered.

-Nomadic Offshore Wind is a floating wind project, with up to 200MW of capacity, located between Northern Ireland and Islay of South Hebrides (Scotland).
+Nomadic Offshore Wind is a floating wind project, pre-commercial project size of 100MW and up to 500MW of generative capacity, located between Northern Ireland and Islay of South Hebrides (Scotland).